bigmarcolino/FES/README.md

 * MySQL database environment

 ### Run
+* Execute dump file in dump folder
 * Run MySQL
 * Open Eclipse
+* Install the [e(fx)clipse plugin](http://www.eclipse.org/efxclipse/index.html)
 * If you changed the MySQL default password, open the src/META-INF/persistence.xml file and change user and password in persistence-unit tag with name VoceAlugaLocal
-* Install the [e(fx)clipse plugin](http://www.eclipse.org/efxclipse/index.html)
 * Run it